foxcpp/maddy/README.md

   * `syslog`
     Send logs to the local syslog daemon.
   * `off`
     Do nothing.
-Useful to disable logging fully: `log off`
+Used to disable logging fully: `log off` Can't be combined with other targets.
   * file path
     Write (append) logs to file..